y252328/Instagram_Download_Button/README.md

 # [Instagram Download Button](https://github.com/y252328/Instagram_Download_Button)
 This repository is a Javascript for Greasemonkey/Tampermonkey.
-This script will add a download button to your Instagram and you can download media in the post and the story  by one click.
+This script will add a download button to your Instagram and you can download media in the posts, stories and highlights by one click.

 # License
 [MIT](https://github.com/y252328/Instagram_Download_Button/blob/master/LICENSE)